impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 We create a file within that directory using the 2nd arg to the function.
 If STDIN is not part of a terminal (i.e. if we're using a heredoc), we set the contents of the new file equal to the text from the heredoc.

-As a wrap-up, I take a look at [the PR](https://web.archive.org/web/20201029234547/https://github.com/rbenv/rbenv/pull/852) which introduced the `[ ! -t 0]` conditional check, and I see a conversation between Mislav and Jason which largely confirms our conclusions about why the code is structured the way that it is:
+As a wrap-up, I take a look at [the PR](https://web.archive.org/web/20201029234547/https://github.com/rbenv/rbenv/pull/852){:target="_blank" rel="noopener"} which introduced the `[ ! -t 0]` conditional check, and I see a conversation between Mislav and Jason which largely confirms our conclusions about why the code is structured the way that it is:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-14mar2023-910am.png" width="70%" style="border: 1px solid black; padding: 0.5em">